Dart-o-s/robs_luxx/plan.md

 ## todo
-    [x] DONE 2025-04-26 02:27 conocatanate doubles to sting ends [ ] OPEN metaTokens to interprete directly by the parser or even scanner
+    [x] DONE 2025-04-26 02:27 conocatanate doubles to sting ends [o] POST metaTokens to interprete directly by the parser or even scanner
         - scan to EOL and put it as value into the token
         - _meta::printAst
+            for some reason the parser loses track if this instruction is on top level?

-    [ ] OPEN source code breakpoint, see STBLUXX
+    [o] OPEN source code breakpoint, see STBLUXX
+        - see above with _meta

-    [ ] OPEN hang comments at the following token
-    [ ] OPEN give keyword tokens a isKeyword flag
-    [ ] OPEN Change string concatanation to StringBuffers [ ] OPEN Multi Line comments or the Scanner Switches (see below)
+    [X] DONE 2025-05-26 03:11 hang comments at the following token [X] DONE 2025-04-26 03:11 give keyword tokens a isKeyword flag [ ] OPEN Change string concatanation to StringBuffers [X] DONE 2025-04-26 13:05 Multi Line comments or the Scanner Switches (see below)
+        - nested MLCs
+    [ ] LUXX return named result.
+        int found = qaList.findCardContaining(it, from: cur);
+        ^^^^^^^^^ this could be a "name" variable provided by the function for example: findCardContaining(it, from) as card -- this would introduce a variable card at point of usage holding the result exit keyword/statement.

 ## Ideas
+    [ ] OPEN OO/Graph Database on Luxx
+    [ ] OPEN Tree Walking Multi Methods, like in "Adaptive Programming" [ ]
     [ ] better test suit.
 The compiler ignores to many errors!
-[ ] make # and EOL Comment
+    [ ] OPEN make # an EOL Comment
+        [ ] OPEN add also ``` "code"  ``` blocks, which get ignored by the scanner

 [ ] LUXX the last literal used, should be in an helper variable "it" (or similar).
 - better idea, there is always a helper "declared" and we set it manually where needed
 - in theory, all "keywords" of a previous keyword message could be variables for reuse?